forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > * Brutality including bombing of specified civilian areas/hospitals or if civilians are hindered escaping is considered heartless.
     >> So fare *no systematic* targeting of civilians seems to occur.
 Tough civilians got hit on many occasions. *Each hit and death has people associated and thus is a tragedy on its own.*
 >
-> For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides for that reason mostly a neutral/least common viewpoint is (tried to be) taken.
+> For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides, for that reason mostly a neutral/least common viewpoint is (tried to be) taken.